Golf Tutorials

 Step 4: Interpreting the Data and Final Recommendations

 Once you’ve identified the winning combination of head and shaft, the fitter will fine-tune the other specifications.
 They’ll adjust for lie angle, club length, and grip size.
 They’ll look at the "gapping" between the clubs to ensure you have consistent yardage increments throughout the set.
-At the end, they will present you with a summary of the data, showing you the clear performance gains compared to your old clubs, and provide you with a detailed an individual club build order should be you choose to get them.
+At the end, they will present you with a summary of the data, showing you the clear performance gains compared to your old clubs, and provide you with a detailed individual club build order should you choose to get them.

 The Key Fitting Variables Explained

-Shaft Flex & Weight
+Shaft Flex &, Weight

 The shaft is the engine of the golf club.
 Getting it right is paramount.